microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/signinactivity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Provides the last interactive or non-interactive sign-in time for a specific [user](user.md).
+Since signInActivity describes a property of the user object, Azure AD stores signinactivity for your users for as long as the user objects exist.

 ## Properties